cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 License management
 ------------------

-Enterprise plugin require a valid license.
-When you start your first a node with the Enterprise plugin enabled, a 30 day license is generated with all feature enabled.
+Enterprise plugin requires a valid license.
+When you start your first node with the Enterprise plugin enabled, a 30 day license is generated with all features enabled.
-If you need more time to evaluate the product, you can request for a free another 30 days trail license or purchase a souscription including technical support for Elassandra.
-If your license expires, the enterprise plugin operates in a restricted mode until a valid license is installed.
+If you need more time to evaluate the product, you can request a another 30 day trial license free of charge or purchase a souscription including technical support for Elassandra.
+If your license has expired, the enterprise plugin will operate in a restricted mode until a valid license is installed.

 .. cssclass:: table-bordered